BenIlies/CS394X/BadUSB/Attacks/README.md

 # BadUSB Attacks

-The BadUSB attack leverages the ability of an Arduino board with Teensy to act as a Human Interface Device (HID) and impersonate a keyboard to exploit vulnerabilities in target systems.
+The BadUSB attack leverages the ability of a microcontroller (Teensy 2.0 dev board) with USB to act as a Human Interface Device (HID) and impersonate a keyboard to exploit vulnerabilities in target systems.

 ## Instructions

-To perform the BadUSB attack using Arduino with Teensy (version 2.0 or later) to open the vault, follow these steps:
+To perform the BadUSB attack using Teensy dev board (version 2.0 or later) to open the vault, follow these steps:

 1. Install the Arduino IDE: Download and install the latest version of the Arduino IDE from the official Arduino website (https://www.arduino.cc/en/software).